vippsas/vipps-checkout/checkout-api-checklist.md

 # Checklist

-The Checkout API is composed of several Vipps MobilePay services, while the [ePayment API][epayment-api-reference-url].
+The Checkout API is composed of several Vipps MobilePay services, while transaction operations are to be performed on the  [ePayment API][epayment-api-reference-url].
 For examples of requests and responses, see the [Checkout API guide][checkout-api-reference-url] and [ePayment API guide][epayment-api-reference-url].

 ## Checklist for full integration